Tweedsmuir Explorer: Wildlife, Rivers & More

 In regards to our rates, children are 11 years old and under.

 If you are flying to Bella Coola and would like us to book your flights, the rate is approximately $600 CAD on Pacific Coastal Airlines.
 It is worth checking their website as they often have seat sales (www.pacific-coastal.com).

-- Accommodation at the Tweedsmuir Park Lodge based on Double Occupancy
+- Accommodation in beautiful timber chalets at Tweedsmuir Park Lodge (based on double occupancy)

 - All meals: Hot Buffet & Continental Breakfast, Lunch in the Lodge or Packed Lunch out in the field, 3 Course Dinner, plus Afternoon Snacks and unlimited soda, coffee and tea!

 - All activities described in the itinerary

 - All tours are PRIVATE: it is your tour, we won’t put you with others (as long as you pre-book)!
 Small groups are the best way to experience the wonders of British Columbia!